 Lee Roy Mitchell has served as Chairman of the board since March 1996 and as a Director since our inception in 1987.
 Mr. Mitchell served as our Chief Executive Officer since our inception until December 2006.
 Mr. Mitchell was Vice Chairman of the Board of Directors from March 1993 until March 1996 and was President from our inception in 1987 until March 1993.
 From 1985 until 1987, Mr. Mitchell served as President and Chief Executive Officer of a predecessor corporation.
 Since June 1999, Mr. Mitchell serves as a director of Texas Capital Bancshares, Inc., a bank holding company.
 Mr. Mitchell also serves on the Board of Directors of the National Association of Theatre Owners, National CineMedia, Inc., Champions for Life and Dallas County Community College.
+Mr. Mitchell has been engaged in the motion picture exhibition business for over 50 years.
 Mr. Mitchell is the husband of Tandy Mitchell.